- Data Integration

-- Some EHRs are providing their own HISP services, including Allscripts, AthenaHealth, Cerner, DBmotion, eClinicalworks, Greenway and Medplus.
+- Some EHRs provide their DIRECT messaging service, including Allscripts, AthenaHealth, Cerner, DBmotion, eClinicalworks, Greenway and Medplus.

 - Rochester RHIO's DIRECT service includes a C-CDA Viewer, which allows users to view and print C-CDAs (Continuity of Care Documents).

-Our clinical messaging architecture also supports two levels of integration to third party EHR systems.
-Call Rochester RHIO for more information about integrating with your EHR at 1-877-865-7446 (RHIO).
+RHIO's clinical messaging architecture also supports two levels of integration to third party EHR systems.
+Call Rochester RHIO at 1-877-865-7446 (RHIO) for more information.

 MyAlerts is a list-based custom Alerts service, which allows participants to customize the Alerts received based on the needs of both the care provider and patient.
 MyAlerts is an enhancement of the core RHIO Alerts service, and can be:

 - delivered through DIRECT messaging, or

 - integrated through an EHR vendor or system

 MyAlerts is a custom, value-added service that has been developed to meet specific clinical use cases and allows for the customization of clinical workflows.
-If you'd like to pilot customized Alerts, contact your Regional Account Representative.
+If you'd like to pilot customized Alerts, contact your Regional Account Manager.
 More: MyAlerts How You Need Them